Office of Marine and Aviation Operations: Manning and resource management

 To complement NOAA's aircraft and ship fleets, OMAO contracts for ship and aircraft time with other sources, such as the private sector and universities.

 Aircraft

-Aircraft operations

 NOAA's Aircraft Operations Center (AOC) is home to NOAA's fleet of aircraft.
 It has been located at Lakeland Linder International Airport in Lakeland, Florida, since June 2017.
 Prior to its move to Lakeland, the AOC resided at MacDill Air Force Base in Tampa, Florida, from January 1993 to June 2017.

 NOAA aircraft often operate over open ocean, mountains, coastal wetlands, Arctic pack ice, and in and around hurricanes and other severe weather.
 The aircraft collect environmental and geographic data for NOAA hurricane and other weather and atmospheric research (including as part of the NOAA Hurricane Hunters program; provide aerial support for coastal and aeronautical charting and remote sensing projects; conduct aerial surveys for hydrologic research; support NOAA's fishery research and marine mammal assessment programs; and provide support to emergency response managers during and after natural disasters.

-NOAA research aircraft types operated

-Present

 NOAA also operates unmanned aerial vehicles.